VOL. IV - APPENDIX G

 In 1911 Thomas and his daughter Lillian were living at Hooe Common and Thomas remained a bricklayer.

-Thomas J Lewes is believed to have died in 1942.
+Thomas J Lewis is believed to have died in 1942.

 - Iris Elizabeth Catt.
 Born 27 August 1910.
+Baptised 13 November 1910 in Hooe.
 Iris married Frederick Cole in 1933 in Battle.
 In 1939 they were living at 2, Providence Cottages, Cooden Sea Road, Bexhill.
 Frederick was a house painter.
 They had two children at the time.
 Iris E Cole died in 1947, aged just 37 years old.
 Frederick Cole of 11, Little Twitten, Cooden, Bexhill died on 15 March 1993, aged 87 years old.

 - Herbert Frank Catt.
 Born 3 November 1914.
 In 1939 he was still living with his parents where he was a signalman for Southern Railway.
 Hubert married Ann Goodwin in 1940.
 He died in 2006 in Hastings.

 In 1939 Frank and Elizabeth Catt were living at 33, Church Hill, Little Common Road, Bexhill.
 Only Herbert remained at home.
 Elizabeth Charlotte Catt died in 1963 in Battle.
-Frank Catt died in 1974, aged 89 years old.
+Frank Catt of 14, Shepherds Close, Little Common, Bexhill on Sea, died on 12 December 1974, aged 89 years old.

 - Ellen Maria Carey nee Lewis